albertdiones/coding_10min_a_day/README.md

 36. ask for input and tell how old it is in days (rounded off) [substraction, division]
 37. ask for date input and tell how many days remaining until said date, but throw an error if it's a not future date (substraction, division, exceptions/error logging)
 38. output fibonacci sequence (base 1) on each keypress

+String Manipulation Batch:

+Ask for 2 string inputs, check if the first string contains the 2nd string, output yes or no

+Ask for a email address input, validated

 TO be reviewed(some from AI)